 Bring to a boil, reduce to simmer, and cook for 30 minutes, or until vegetables are tender.
 Heat 2 cups of chopped, leftover spaghetti noodles and add to individual bowls.
 If using fresh uncooked pasta, add and cook another 12 to 15 minutes, however the noodles will absorb most of the liquid so you will need to increase.
 Taste first then adjust seasonings as needed (salt, pepper, Cajun), though depending on how well your sauce is seasoned, you may not need any.

-Deep South Spaghetti Variation: This isn't identical to "Dad's Deep South Spaghetti" from my cookbook, but you can get pretty close by adding a chopped large green bell pepper, 1 celery rib, chopped to the onion, and adding 1/4 pound of very thinly sliced spicy andouille smoked sausage.
+Deep South Spaghetti Variation: This isn't identical to "Dad's Deep South Spaghetti" from my cookbook, but you can get pretty close by adding a diced large green bell pepper and one diced celery rib to the chopped onion, and adding 1/4 pound of very thinly sliced spicy andouille smoked sausage.
+I also like to add in a diced carrot sometimes.

 Tip: If you'd ever had the occasion to end up with watery spaghetti on your plate, the culprit is likely the wet pasta.
 Don't rinse the pasta, make sure you give it time to drain really well, and don't build the casserole until it is dry and stops steaming.
 That steam can create condensation and thus water in the finished dish.
 Also, you can transfer the pasta back to the hot, but empty, cooking pot and place it back over the turned off burner.
 The residual heat from the burner and the pot will help to dry the water out of the pasta.